SQream/sqream_docs/guides/client_drivers/jdbc/index.rst

 JDBC
 *************************

-The SQream DB JDBC driver allows most Java applications and tools connect to SQream DB.
+The SQream DB JDBC driver is a Type-4 JDBC driver.
+It allows most Java applications and tools connect to SQream DB.
 This tutorial shows how to write a Java application using the JDBC interface.

 The JDBC driver requires Java 1.8 or newer.